Aihole: Ramalinga temples group

 Ramalinga complex, also called Ramalingeshvara temples, is a group of five Hindu temples.
-These are located on the banks of the Malaprabha river, about 2.5 kilometers south of the Durga temple complex.
+These are located on the banks of the Malaprabha river, about 2.5 kilometres south of the Durga temple complex.
 They are clustered close to the Veniyar and the Galaganatha monument groups in a hilly terrain.

 The Ramalingeshwara temples are an active Shiva worship complex.
 It is periodically refurbished, whitewashed and redecorated for seasonal festivals.
 Its entrance has a modern wooden chariot with old stone wheels used for annual processions.
 The entrance portal has a Shiva Nataraja and two lions carvings, while the main temple consists of three shrines that connect with a common mandapa.
 Two of the shrines have pyramidal towers with shrinking squares concentrically placed, as does the main shrine, but two have their amalaka and kalasa a bit lower and intact.
 The mandapa is covered with a sloping stone roof.
 The temple incorporates an arched gate with a path to the river.

 Veniyar shrines complex

 The Veniyar shrines group, also called Veniyargudi, Vaniyavar, Veniyavur or Eniyar group, consists of ten Hindu temples.
 The Veniyar shrines are south of the village, near the river bank, close to the Ramalinga temples group.
 They are mostly in ruins, with substantial damage, and had a thick forest growth over them till late 20th-century.
 Archeological Survey of India cleared and recovered the space.
 A similarly named Veniyavur complex is also in the south side of the town, near Rachigudi temple.
 The largest temple here is an 11th-century temple.
-The temple has a southern entrance, though the main hall and shrine has again an east-west alignment.
+The temple has a southern entrance, though the main hall and shrine has again an east–west alignment.
 The pillars experiment a square base and octagonal member followed by inverted kalasha on top with square finish.
 The lintel has a Gajalakshmi.
 The hall consists of two fused squares (6.5'x13').
 The door frame to the sanctum has tiny carvings, and the temple has some of the most miniature carvings of themes in Aihole.

 The Veniyar temples are dated to between the 9th and the 11th century, and represented a breakthrough in experiments by Aihole medieval artists to balance stone weight that the foundation and pillars could support while arranging a functional form, space and light within the temple consistent with the theological ideas.
 The so-called Temple number 5 of the Veniyar group combined function and form, creating a much taller madhyashala than any previous Aihole temple and a two-storey sanctum temple structure by nesting the stones.
 A simpler idea but with less fruitful results were tried in the triple Jaina temple found in Aihole village.